 - Exposure to the suicidal behavior of others

-If your loved one is experiencing thoughts of suicide, you're probably wondering how to take the first step.
-According to a 2020 survey, most people understand that suicide is preventable—and they would help someone they know who is at risk.
-At the same time, many of us are afraid to do the wrong thing.
+If your loved one is experiencing thoughts of suicide, you’re probably wondering how to take the first step.
+According to a 2020 survey, most people understand that suicide is preventable, and they would help someone they know who is at risk.
+At the same time, many of us are afraid to do or say the wrong thing.

 Contrary to popular belief, you don’t have to be a mental health professional to help someone at risk.
 We can all prevent suicide, and the most important thing is to trust your instinct.
 Whether you’re worried about a coworker, family member, or close friend, here’s how to take the first step.

 According to the American Foundation for Suicide Prevention, people who commit suicide often show a combination of mood and behavior changes.
 For example, you might notice a close friend stop showing up to after-school meetings, or they might struggle to turn in homework and study for exams.
 If a family member is usually laid back, you might notice them acting frustrated or angry on a regular basis.